loiclefevre/api-days-2025/README.md

 ### Demo #07 - Hiding columns from generated JSON Schema

 This [demo](./07-demo_security_hiding_columns.sqlnb) shows how an *invisible* column is not taken into account in the JSON Schema generation process.

+### Demo #08 - JSON data transformation that can be used to modify JSON Schemas in SQL

+This [demo](./08-demo_json_schema_transformation.sqlnb) shows which SQL functions can be used to apply modifications to a JSON Schema.